Contingency fund: United Kingdom

 The Civil Contingencies Fund was created in the United Kingdom in the early 19th century.
 It is held by the Treasury, and its use is regulated by the Miscellaneous Financial Provisions Act 1946.
 It may be used for urgent expenditure in anticipation that the money will be approved by Parliament, or for small payments that were not included in the year's budget estimates.

 The Contingencies Fund Act 1974 (c.
 18) sets the size of the fund as 2% of the amount of the government budget in the preceding year.
-This was temporarily amended by the Contingencies Fund Act 2020 and later the Contingencies Fund Act 2021 in light of the COVID-19 pandemic.
+In light of the COVID-19 pandemic this was temporarily raised to 50% by the Contingencies Fund Act 2020 and later lowered to 12% until April 2022 by the Contingencies Fund Act 2021.

 When Parliament votes to approve the urgent expenditure, the money is repaid into the Contingencies Fund.
 As Parliament is effectively forced to approve actions ex post facto (after they have happened), the Treasury's use of the fund is scrutinised in detail by the Public Accounts Committee.